FelipeSandoval/LetterGame/README.md

 - Services should be on a service file and be implemented on components, so you can reuse those and only change the specific implementation

-- i would handle the htm
+- i would handle the html on a separate file

 - its not very important buf if you are using webpack you can define basepaths to make your paths to files shorter